davijit868/Operationalizing-Machine-Learning/README.md

 ### Step 3: Deploy the Best Model

-The best model achived by AutoML has been deployed using Azure Container Instances with key-based authentication enbled
+The best model achived by AutoML has been deployed using Azure Container Instances with key-based authentication enbled.
+The deployment status is heathy which means it is successfully deployed and running.

 ![alt text](https://github.com/davijit868/Operationalizing-Machine-Learning/blob/master/Screenshoots/screenshot_4.png)